stevomatthews/srt/README.md

 </a>

 *The SRT Protocol is an open source transport technology that optimizes transmission across unpredictable networks, such as the Internet.
-It can encrypt streams, recover from severe packet loss, and dynamically adapt to changing network conditions.
-SRT significantly improves the performance of video streams, and is content-agnostic.*
+It is a user-level protocol (over UDP) that provides reliability and security optimized for low latency live video streaming, as well as generic bulk data transfer.
+To accomplish this, SRT introduces control packet extensions, improved flow control, enhanced congestion control and a mechanism for data encryption.*

 **NOTE:** The protocol was submitted to the IETF as a [draft standard](https://tools.ietf.org/html/draft-sharabayko-mops-srt-00) on 2020-03-09.